nickhempsey/dungeon-slots/Dungeon Slots Notes/Tech Debt & Bugs/+ Tech Debt & Bugs.md

 - [ ] Research the current third party modules and make sure there aren't active dev replacements before refactoring.
 - [ ] Ensure variables follow the guidelines
 - [ ] Ensure functions follow the guidelines
+- [ ] Tooltips are using floats but the mouse is using fixed integers so tooltips read off by one in some cases.